 Symptoms of kidney disease, including pain, urinary incontinence, nausea, anxiety, side effects of medications, or the mechanics of home dialysis can result in an inability to sleep.
 Insomnia is a common secondary effect of kidney disease.

 In a 2019 test of 72 subjects, 66.7% who received CBD reported improved sleep cycles.

-While it isn’t a treatment for kidney disease per se, getting a better night’s sleep may help improve the quality of life of kidney disease patients, who sorely need it.
+While CBD oil is NOT a treatment for kidney disease per se, getting a good night’s sleep may help improve the quality of life for kidney disease patients, who sorely need it.

 Fluctuations in appetite are another common symptom of kidney failure.
 This can lead either to unhealthy weight gain or dangerous weight loss.